Biogen CEO: 'Major bottleneck' still limits Alzheimer's drug – KION546

 AP Health Writer

-A new Alzheimer’s drug from Biogen brought in only $300,000 in sales during its first full quarter on the market, continuing a slow debut complicated by coverage questions and doctor concerns.
+A new Alzheimer’s drug from Biogen brought in only $300,000 in sales during its first full quarter on the market.
+It was a continuation of a slow debut complicated by coverage questions and doctor concerns.
 The infused drug has been hailed as a potential breakthrough treatment for a fatal disease.
 But Biogen CEO Michel Vounatsos says it has encountered a health care system that “remains a major bottleneck.”
 The U.S. Food and Drug Administration approved the drug, named Aduhelm, in June and later said it was appropriate for patients with early-stage Alzheimer’s.
 Medicare has yet to decide how it will cover Aduhelm.